MetaEvo/MetaEvo.github.io/_pages/members.md

 <img src="/images/myn.jpg" width = "160" alt="myn" align="left" style="margin-right: 30px"/>

 [Yining Ma](https://scholar.google.com/citations?user=4_VyBTsAAAAJ&hl=en&oi=ao) received the B.E. degree in computer science from the South China University of Technology, Guangzhou, China, in 2019.
-He is currently pursuing the Ph.D. degree with the Department of Industrial Systems Engineering and Management, National University of Singapore, Singapore.
+He obtained the Ph.D. degree with the Department of Industrial Systems Engineering and Management, National University of Singapore, Singaporein in March 2024.
+He joins the Laboratory for Information and Decision Systems (LIDS) at MIT as a Postdoctoral Associate in August 2024, mentored by Prof. Cathy Wu.
 His research interests include learning to optimize, deep reinforcement learning, evolutionary computation, and combinatorial optimization.